Digital Co-op Advertising Funds May Seem Uneconomical for a Vendor, but the Results Tell another Story.

 It’s interesting to note; when businesses in the Brandmuscle survey were asked what media outlet they use for promoting their business; only 47% said they used print advertising and 83% said they use digital marketing.

-Initially, national brands were reluctant to allocate any funds for digital marketing.
+Initially, national brands were reluctant to allocate any funds for.
 The inability to monitor digital campaigns outside their already employed systems and losing administrative power over their brand identity forced many brands to keep digital marketing at bay.

 These days, search engines such as Google are consumers’ gateway to online shopping.
 Therefore, If your business does not have a strong online presence, you are losing out on this vast local cyber marketplace.

 A survey by Infusionsoft and LeadPages reports that the goal of 51% of small businesses for using digital marketing is to drive sales and 43% for brand awareness.
-Strategies and platforms used for achieving these goals differ for each local business based on their geographical location.
-Nevertheless, it appears that use of websites, emails, and other forms of digital marketing are the top 3 most utilized forms of digital advertising.
+Strategies and platforms used for achieving these goals differ for each local business.
+Nevertheless, it appears that the use of websites, emails, and other forms of digital marketing are the top 3 most utilized forms of digital advertising.

 Studies show that between 70-80% of people research a company online before visiting the small business or making a purchase with them.